skatkov/rdoc-markdown/README.md

 ## Installation

-Install gem and add to the application's Gemfile by executing:
+Install gem and add to application's Gemfile by executing:

     $ bundle add rdoc-markdown